Student and Exchange Visitor Visas

 J-1 Visa

-The J-1 Visa is a nonimmigrant exchange visa designed for individuals interested in teaching, lecturing, studying, conducting research, receiving training, and more, fostering mutually beneficial relationships between the U.S. and other countries.
+The J-1 Visa is a nonimmigrant exchange visitor visa for individuals participating in programs that promote cultural exchange, such as teaching, lecturing, studying, conducting research, or receiving training.
+It fosters mutual understanding between the U.S. and other countries through programs sponsored by Department of State-approved organizations, like the Fulbright Commission.

 Bingol Law Firm